 “All persons are equal no matter the cocoon in which they are cloaked or the state of metamorphosis."

-A serene figure, representative of all woman, stands defiant but incomplete.
+A serene figure, representative of all WO-men, stands defiant but incomplete.
 A hollow fluid form waiting patiently.
 A broad peaked head dress gives the work purposeful upward movement.
-While her detached arms are restrained with a cloak fashioned from her discarded and superficial outward appearance.
-Her body's form is impressionistic, woven from floral strands into a gilded cage, a beautiful lie, a restraint.
-The large refractory glass chunk, is held in place by golden threads stretching the full length of the figure, a hope, contained within.
+While their detached arms are restrained with a cloak fashioned from their discarded and superficial outward appearance.
+Their body's form is impressionistic, woven from floral strands into a gilded cage, a beautiful lie, a restraint.
+The large refractory glass chunk is held in place by golden threads stretching the full length of the figure, a hope, contained within.